Kim Kardashian Already Has A Job Offer At A Law Firm If She Passes The Bar

 “It’s gonna be a very difficult and long process for her, doing it the way she’s doing it.
 I wish her the best of luck.”

 According to Shapiro, the method that Kim chose for pursuing the bar is a difficult one.
-Instead of doing the usual college courses, she would be apprenticing with a lawyer and then be taking the bar on her own.
+Instead of doing the usual college courses, she would be apprenticing with a lawyer — and would then be taking the bar on her own.

 “She told me a year ago she was planning on doing this, so she’s serious about it and I hope she is successful.
 I only know one other person who was able to pass the bar in the way she’s doing it without going to law school,” he said.

-He added that he is all for anyone who wants to further their education and to challenge themselves, concluding with well wishes for Kim on her journey.
+He added that he is all for anyone who wants to further their education and to challenge themselves, concluding with well-wishes for Kim on her journey.

-Kim has four-year long apprenticeship at a San Francisco law firm ahead of her, with a goal of passing the bar in 2022.
+Kim has a years-long apprenticeship at a San Francisco law firm ahead of her, with a goal of passing the bar in 2022.
 Kim said that she was inspired to get involved in the legal world after working with Donald Trump on behalf of a non-violent drug offender.

-With a post that got almost 3 million likes, Kim defended her decision after critics said that she was using her money and position to gain a job she isn’t earning.
-In the post, she says that she is working hard, at least 18 hours a week, and will be taking the “baby bar” soon.
+With a post that got almost 3 million likes, Kim defended her decision.
+Critics had said that she was using her money and position to gain a job she isn’t earning.
+In the post, Kim says that she is working hard — at least 18 hours a week — and will be taking the “baby bar” soon.

 View this post on Instagram